 Disability provisions for the minimum standard online tests

-The Disability Discrimination Act 1992 (Commonwealth) and the Disability Standards for Education (2005) require NESA to ensure that students with a disability are able to access and respond to an examination or test.
+The Disability Discrimination Act 1992 (Commonwealth) and the Disability Standards for Education (2005) require NESA to ensure that students with disability are able to access and respond to an examination or test.

 Students may require disability provisions for: